ddev/ddev/docs/index.md

 If you would like more frequent "edge" releases then use `brew install drud/ddev-edge/ddev` instead.

 As a one-time initialization, run `mkcert -install`.
-Linux users may have to take additional actions as discussed below in "Linux `mkcert -install` additional instructions".
+Linux users may have to take additional actions as discussed below in [Linux `mkcert -install` additional instructions](#Linux-mkcert--install-additional-instructions).

 Later, to upgrade to a newer version of DDEV-Local, run: